Mon – Sun: 24/7 Electrical

 Damage to Appliances

-Sensitive electronics like computers, televisions, and smart home devices are particularly vulnerable, often resulting in costly repairs or replacements.
+Sensitive electronics like computers, televisions, and smart home devices are particularly vulnerable and often require costly repairs or replacements.

 Safety Concerns